Breast Implant Removal

 • How much fat will be available to graft once the harvested fat is filtered and purified

-• How much of the fat will stay long term, although 60 to 70% is often a reasonable expectation
+• How much of the fat will stay long term, although 60% is often a reasonable expectation

 On the upside, fat grafting is all-natural and will not require the maintenance or upkeep of implants.